aiidateam/aiida-core/.molecule/README.md

 This folder contains configuration for running automated system integration tests against an isolated AiiDa environment.

-This utilises [molecule](https://molecule.readthedocs.io) to automate the creation/destruction of a docker container environment and the setup abd testing within it.
+This utilises [molecule](https://molecule.readthedocs.io) to automate the creation/destruction of a docker container environment and the setup and testing within it.

 The simplest way to run these tests is to use the `tox` environment provided in this repositories `pyproject.toml` file: